 Local poet William Campbell also contributed a poem to the ‘sad departed’.

 The Rutland Lodge of Oddfellows was established in April 1828 (DM)

 Almost two years after the death of Thomas, the Lodge celebrated its jubilee in July 1878 at the Sir John Warren Inn.

 The bright and clear morning of the celebration saw a procession of 150 members, some on horseback, around the streets of the town, accompanied by Ilkeston Brass Band.
 A wagon at the rear, decorated with flags and evergreens, carried the old and infirm members.

 A service at the parish church was followed by a hearty dinner, after which a short meeting was chaired by Past Provincial Grand Master (PPGM) and Market Place trader John Childs, one of the first members elected in the Ilkeston district.

 Brother Robert Wood, surgeon of the Market Place, was vice-chair and Brother Edwin Trueman made a short speech.

 At that time the Lodge had 357 members.

-The family of Thomas Hives.
+The wives and children of Thomas Hives

 Thomas’s first wife died leaving him with two daughters.